ni/nimi-python/docs/nitclk/class.rst

 respond to triggers, to align Sample Clocks on multiple instruments, and/or to simultaneously start multiple instruments.

-It consists of a set of functions that act on a list of :py:class:`SessionReference` objects or nimi-python `Session` objects for drivers that support NI-TClk. :py:class:`SessionReference` also has a set of properties for configuration.
+It consists of a set of functions that act on a list of :py:class:`SessionReference` objects or instrument `Session` objects for drivers that support NI-TClk. :py:class:`SessionReference` also has a set of properties for configuration.

 .. code:: python